 Generally no. If you hold your shares in street name and do not give voting instructions to your broker, bank, or other nominee, then your broker, bank, or other nominee may only vote your shares with respect to "discretionary" matters, but may not vote your shares with respect to "non-discretionary" matters.
-Each of our proposals, except for Proposal No. 3, the ratification of the appointment of our independent registered public accounting firm, are considered "non-discretionary" matters.
-As a result, if you hold your shares in street name, your broker, bank, or other nominee will not have discretion to vote your shares at the Annual Meeting, except for Proposal No. 3, if you do not provide voting instructions.
-Accordingly, it is important that street name holders give instructions to their broker, bank, or other nominee by following the voting instructions received from their broker, banker, or other nominee.
+Each of our proposals, except for Proposal No. 4, the ratification of the appointment of our independent registered public accounting firm, are considered "non-discretionary" matters.
+As a result, if you hold your shares in street name, your broker, bank, or other nominee will not have discretion to vote your shares at the Annual Meeting, except for Proposal No. 4, if you do not provide voting instructions.
+Accordingly, it is important that street name holders give instructions to their broker, bank, or other nominee.